 Democracy in schools as the foundation of an education for Social Justice

-- Call for proposals: Call for proposals 2017 of R+D Projects corresponding to the Cientific Research and Technical Excelence Promotion National Programme
+- Call: Call for proposals 2017 of R+D Projects corresponding to the Cientific Research and Technical Excelence Promotion National Programme

-- Funder: R+D Projects.
+- Funding: R+D Projects.
 Ministry of Economy, Industry and Competitiviness

 - Participating entities: Universidad Autónoma de Madrid, Metropolitan Manchester University, Universidade do Porto, Universidad Torcuato Di Tella, Universidad Católica Silva Henríquez, Consejo Interinstitucional de Investigación Educativa de la Secretaría de Educación de Jalisco